fboes/webapp-boilerplate/README.md

 Simple boilerplate for small webapps.

 This includes responsive design via [SASS](http://sass-lang.com/) & [Compass](http://compass-style.org/).
+For extending the CSS in this project you will need to download both of them.
 It also uses [Google Webfonts](http://www.google.com/fonts/) and [Font Awesome](http://fortawesome.github.io/Font-Awesome/), but you can safely remove these libraries.

 There is an [Apple Touch Icon](https://developer.apple.com/library/ios/#documentation/AppleApplications/Reference/SafariWebContent/ConfiguringWebApplications/ConfiguringWebApplications.html).

 To build your app, this boilerplate is configured to use [jQuery 2.0.0](http://jquery.com/), but you may replace it with any other Javascript library (e.g. [Zepto](http://zeptojs.com/)).
-You may also want to take a look at all the new [Javascript APIs](http://alistapart.com/article/environmental-design-with-the-device-api).

 For deployment as an offline app a [cache manifest](https://developer.mozilla.org/en/docs/HTML/Using_the_application_cache) and a [Mozilla App Manifest](https://developer.mozilla.org/en-US/docs/Web/Apps/Manifest) has been added.